-Werner’s has been slinging house-made sausages since the early 1970s.
-That’s when German-born Werner — the Werner — Wolhert bought the 1898 Swedish shop, Swanson’s, along with all its recipes.
+Werner’s has been slinging housemade sausages since the early 1970s.
+That’s when German-born Werner Wolhert bought the 1898 Swedish shop, Swanson’s, along with all its recipes.
 He soon moved the operation to downtown Mission, Kansas, to be closer to the city’s thriving German businesses, and also expanded the existing wurst menu with the techniques he learned in his home country.
-Those Old-World sausages still hold a prominent place on the menu, but current owners David and Judy Miller have also introduced some American mash-ups.
-Among the new-school sausage selection are options like Andouille and Turkey Italian, as well as Cheddar Bier Brats.
+Those Old World sausages still hold a prominent place on the menu, but current owners David and Judy Miller have also introduced some American mash-ups.
+Among the new-school sausage selections are options like Andouille and Turkey Italian, as well as Cheddar Bier Brats.
 Werner’s attracts grilling aficionados who grab their sausages to go, but the place also garners quite the lunch crowd, with locals packing in for schnitzel, corned beef and liverwurst sandwiches.

 New Hampshire: Biederman’s Deli

 This subterranean one-stop shop brings together a grocery store, deli and pub all under one roof.
-Along with 26 draft beer lines, Biederman’s offers a large selection of sandwiches like the incredibly popular Balboa (fully customizable fillings tucked in a sub roll toasted with garlic butter and extra cheese).
-It’s a staple of college life for students at nearby Plymouth State University, with one co-ed even credited with inventing the Zamboa.
-Cheesy, garlicky bread comes stuffed with a game day-inspired combination of Buffalo chicken, mozzarella cheese, bacon, red onions, Frank's RedHot® sauce and blue cheese.
+Along with 26 draft beer lines, Biederman’s offers a large selection of sandwiches, such as the incredibly popular Balboa (fully customizable fillings tucked in a sub roll toasted with garlic butter and extra cheese).
+It’s a staple of college life for students at nearby Plymouth State University, and one co-ed is even credited with inventing the Zamboa: Cheesy, garlicky bread comes stuffed with a game day-inspired combination of Buffalo chicken, mozzarella cheese, bacon, red onions, hot sauce and blue cheese.
 A final flurry of lettuce adds a touch of green and some crunch.

 Florida: Josh's Deli

 Tucked away in the historically Jewish town of Surfside, this unorthodox deli cheekily bills itself as "everything you never wanted in a traditional Jewish deli."
-One peek at the menu and it's clear this place strays far from the standard Jewish deli.
-Non-kosher items crowd the menu, with options that include Krunchy Spicy Tuna Latkes with sriracha cream cheese (milk and meat is a big no-no) and Lobster Jewchachos, a shellfish-heavy dish heaped with mole, avocado salad, cheese and an over-easy egg.
-Tradition isn't completely ignored, though, with space on the menu carved out for familiar deli staples.
+One peek at the menu and it's clear this place strays far from the standard routine.
+Non-kosher items crowd the menu, with options that include Krunchy Spicy Tuna Latkes with sriracha cream cheese and Lobster Jewchachos, a shellfish-heavy dish heaped with mole, avocado salad, cheese and an over-easy egg.
+Tradition isn't completely ignored, though; space on the menu is carved out for familiar deli staples.
 Don't sleep on the turkey, corned beef and pastrami.
 They're expertly cured, smoked and/or roasted in-house, then served with the customary pickle, slaw and fries or salad.

 Alabama: Ranelli’s Deli & Cafe

 This family-owned and -operated restaurant has been feeding Birmingham’s Southside for more than 40 years.
 Stepping into this spot is almost like walking into a time capsule from 1971 — in the best way possible.
-The concert poster- and photo-covered walls are capped with vintage musical instruments and records hanging from the ceiling.
-The sound of ‘70s rock provides the soundtrack, and the handwritten menu hasn’t changed much since Ranelli’s first opened.
-The place is still hailed for its affordable salads, pastas (including homemade lasagna) and sandwiches, available on disposable plates for dine-in or take-away.
-The signature dish is the somewhat ironically named Richman’s Po-Boy.
-Fresh Italian bread is packed with ham, corned beef, peppered beef, Genoa salami, pastrami and two cheeses (Swiss and provolone), then crowned with Ranelli’s olive salad.
+The walls are covered with concert posters and photos, and vintage musical instruments and records hang from the ceiling.
+The sound of '70s rock provides the soundtrack, and the handwritten menu hasn’t changed much since Ranelli’s first opened.
+The place is still hailed for its affordable salads, pastas (including homemade lasagna) and sandwiches, available on disposable plates for dine-in or takeaway.
+The signature dish is the somewhat ironically named Richman’s Po-Boy: Fresh Italian bread is packed with ham, corned beef, peppered beef, Genoa salami, pastrami and two cheeses (Swiss and provolone), then crowned with Ranelli’s olive salad.
 This housemade mix of green and black olives in a peppery dressing is famous in its own right — and can be ordered by the pint.